x6d8f4a/osprey/docs/source/getting-started/control-assistant-part2-channel-finder.rst

 2.1: OSPREY Framework Integration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. admonition:: Capability Pattern Update (v0.9.2+)
-   :class: tip

-   This tutorial uses the **new instance method pattern** introduced in v0.9.2+.
-   If you have existing capabilities from v0.9.1 or earlier using static methods, see the :doc:`../developer-guides/migration-guide-instance-methods` for a complete upgrade guide.

-   **New features in v0.9.2+:**

-   - Helper methods: ``self.get_required_contexts()``, ``self.store_output_context()``
-   - Automatic state injection via ``@capability_node`` decorator
-   - Simplified code with 50-60% less boilerplate

-   **Easiest migration path:** After upgrading to v0.9.2+, recreate the tutorial using ``osprey init`` to generate fresh templates with the new pattern.
-Then cherry-pick your custom business logic from the old capabilities into the new ones.
-This is often faster than manual migration and ensures you get all the new patterns correctly.

 The channel finder integrates into OSPREY as a **capability**—a reusable component that the agent orchestrator can plan and execute.
 The capability acts as a thin orchestration layer that connects the framework to the service layer, while all channel finding logic lives in ``services/channel_finder/``.
 This separation makes the service independently testable via CLI and benchmarks before agent integration.
 The template provides a complete implementation in ``src/my_control_assistant/capabilities/channel_finding.py``.